msymeonides/Migrate3D/README.md

 In the output file, two MSD result sheets are provided: one ("Mean Squared Displacements") with the MSD at each τ value (columns) for each object (rows), and one (MSD Summary) with the average and standard deviation of the MSD (columns) at each τ value (rows) across the whole dataset.

-If a Categories file is provided, two additional result sheets are given: one ("MSD Avg Per Category") with the mean MSD at each τ value (rows) for each object category (columns), and one ("MSD StDev Per Category") with the standard deviation of MSD at each τ value (rows) for each object category (columns).
-These can be used to plot MSD log-log plots and evaluate whether a category of object is moving with a certain pattern.
+If a Categories file is provided, three additional result sheets are given:
+- **MSD Mean Per Category**: The mean MSD at each τ value (rows) for each object category (columns).
+- **MSD StDev Per Category**: the standard deviation of MSD at each τ value (rows) for each object category (columns).
+- **MSD Log-Log Fits**: The linear fit parameters for the log-log plot of mean per-category MSD vs. τ.
+The slope of the line is indicative of the type of motion exhibited by the object, with a slope of 1 indicating diffusion, and a slope of 2 indicating ballistic motion.
+The "Fit Max.
+Tau" is the upper limit of the τ values used to calculate the slope (always beginning at τ=1).

 ### Convex Hull Volume

 The volume of a convex hull contained within the track is calculated.
 Essentially represents how much volume an object covered during its tracking history.
 Similarly to Straightness, a time correction is applied by multiplying each Convex Hull Volume value by the square root of the duration of that object’s track (helpful when the tracking duration of the objects in the dataset varies).
 In the case of 2D data, this column will be left blank.

+### Maximum MSD

+The highest value of MSD that each object reached during its tracking history at any value of τ.

 ## Machine Learning Analyses